mschuchard/vault-raft-backup/README.md

 ### Usage

+Vault Raft Backup can be configured with either environment variables or a HCL2 config file.

+Additionally, AWS authentication and configuration must be provided with standard methods that do not require manual inputs.
+The AWS Golang SDK will automatically read authentication information as per normal (i.e. IAM instance profile, `AWS_SHARED_CREDENTIALS_FILE` credentials file, `AWS_PROFILE` config file, environment variables e.g. `AWS_SESSION_TOKEN` and `AWS_REGION`, etc.).

+#### Environment Variables

-The following environment variables are read for configuration of the backup tool.
-This usage is due to the expectation that this tool will be executed as part of automation e.g. pipeline, service, orchestrator, etc. This is also because some inputs are sensitive, and therefore should be constrained to in-process memory.
+The following environment variables are read for the configuration of the backup tool.

 ```
 # equivalent to VAULT_ADDR with vault cli executable